 In most cases, the second stage of the case is the record gathering phase.
 After you complete treatment (when you have healed or you have improved as much as you’re going to improve), the next step is for our office to gather all of your medical records and bills.

 In many ways this is one of the most frustrating parts of the case.
-Medical providers routinely take 30 days or more to provide your records to us.
-And then, once we obtain the records, we often find the names of additional medical providers that you didn’t know about.
-We will then have to order those bills and records, which may delay the process another 30 days or more.
+Medical providers are supposed to provide us with your records and bills within 30 days of our requests.
+Some will do it, but unfortunately, several providers will take much longer, sometimes months longer, to get us your records and bills.
+We have tried a number of different methods over the years to try and improve this process and stop the delays, and we’ve settled in on the method that we think is best.
+But it still takes too long.
+And then, once we obtain the records, we sometimes find the names of additional medical providers that you didn’t know about.
+We will then have to order those bills and records, which may delay the process again.

 After sending the package, we’ll usually give the insurance company 2-3 weeks to respond before we start calling them back about trying to resolve the case.
 At that point, we’ll start negotiations.
 If we can settle at this time, we’ll do it.
 If not, the next step is to go forward with the litigation.

 Not all cases go through these stages in precise order.
 If we don’t think negotiation will be fruitful, we may skip that and just file suit.
 Sometimes we’ll send a demand without all the records.
 The orders may change, but the general idea is usually close to the same.

 YOU MAY ALSO LIKE

 20 Years OF TRUST

 For 20 years, our personal injury clients have trusted us to help get them the benefits they deserve.